 - Practicing Good Hygiene: Teach our children to practice good hygiene and keep themselves clean.
 Explain to them how it is contagious and what is best for them.
 Also, tell them not to put their hands, fingers or any other thing in their mouth.

 - Wash your Hands Often: Make sure that you wash your hands more often especially after changing a diaper, wiping off saliva, nose drippings or using the toilet.
 Follow the same before preparing the food and having it.
-You can use hand wipes or sanitizer in case when soap, hand wash, and water is not available.
+You can use hand wipes or sanitizer when soap, hand wash, and water is not available.

 - Disinfection: Ensure that you clean all the highly used areas and surfaces of your home with soap and water.
 Use a diluted solution of water and chlorine bleach to clean the surfaces.
 You need to clean your baby’s pacifier often to take care of your child’s health and oral hygiene.The childcare centers should also maintain a strict schedule and proper hygiene while disinfecting the common areas including shared toys.